tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 *What it should be.*
 Compacting should be done in parallel.
 As the agent works on the problem, there should be another channel that decides which information is worth storing and which information should be removed from context.
-Infromation removed from context should still be searchable from any channel.
+Information removed from context should still be searchable from any channel.

 [^million-token-context]: There are models with millions of tokens of context.
     In my experience with Opus 4.7, I feel that the model simply forgets a lot of things after the 200,000th token.